wjdittmar/textCare/README.md

 ### TODO

 #### common
-- user login / use appropriate token for submitting requests-
+- user login / use appropriate token for submitting requests

 #### provider selection step
-- move doctor selection step layout to a parent component onboarding so we can share the layout with the medical condition step
+- <s>move doctor selection step layout to a parent component onboarding so we can share the layout with the medical condition step</s>
 - persist PCP selection to DB

 #### conditions step